escv/younic/README.md

 Lightweight Web Content Management System without a Database and an Administration Backend

+View a running example on [Cloud-Run](https://younic-biusvjniba-ey.a.run.app) - Please note: the first request will give a 404 error as the Cloud-Run needs some seconds for a cold start.
+Just try to refresh your browser.
+The page is showing this repo: https://github.com/escv/younic-sample

 The central idea is to use a File System based Content Repository.
 Folders represent pages consisting of documents that are converted and put into a context map.
 Currently, younic supports plain text, html, csv, xml, docx (Word) or md (Markdown) documents which are put to the context map by their filename.
 File more deeper in the folder hierachy replace more general files having the same name (matching algorithm).
 Appropriate resource converters are able to interpret these files and their content is available inside templates to.